Surge77/Spring-docs/Readme.md

 * **Spring Integration**: Building messaging-based applications with Spring Integration.
 * **Spring Batch**: Handling batch processing in Spring.

-4 Different ways of creating a springboot project
+* [X]  4 Different ways of creating a springboot project

 - create a maven project and add starter dependencies
 - Using spring initializr
 - Using IDE like sts (Spring tool suite)
 - Springboot command line interface

-Inversion of control Container (IOC) => requires two things , Beans/POJO's and xml configurations

 Application Context => This is an interface so we cant create object of it so we use the subclasses of the application context